legacysurvey/legacysurvey/pages/dr8/issues.rst

 -----------------------------

-Some morphological quantities are inconsistent for PSF sources in DR8, due to a bug in the model selection function that was introduced on May 13th, 2019 `to fix an issue in the DR8 90prime-mosaic reductions`_.
+Some morphological quantities are inconsistent for PSF sources in DR8, due to a bug in the model selection function that was introduced on May 13th, 2019 `to fix a different bug in the reduction process`_.

 This issue occurs when the ``REX`` model is better than the ``PSF`` model, but not by *enough*.
 In this case, instead of reverting to ``PSF``, the modeling code reverts to NONE.